ColinConwell/DocTree-NLP/docs/architecture.md

-# DocTree NLP Toolkit Architecture
+# DocTree-NLP Architecture

 ## Core Components

-The DocTree NLP Toolkit is designed with a modular architecture, with several key components:
+The DocTree-NLP is designed with a modular architecture, with several key components:

 ```mermaid
 graph TD